yrahul3910/programmable-resumes/README.md

 }
 ```

 The version key contains the `progres` version you're using.
 Because this feature was implemented in version 2.0.0, this should be the minimum version.
 The `configs` key contains a mapping of config names to a list of Python statements.
 This is best used in conjunction with the tags defined in your `data.json` file.
 Since `progres` will only include projects and employment based on tags (which are set as Python variables), this is the perfect place to define those configs.
 In the `examples/` directory, you'll see an example of this.
+For example, the LaTeX-Resume-Template example, in `computeRole.py`, along with the configs, define several boolean variables.
+In `spec.py`, these variables are checked against the tags of the projects and employment to decide if they should be included.

 In your `Specfile`, add the `CONFIG` command where you want these Python statements to be executed.
 Almost always, you want these to be before any `PARSE` commands.
 In a future version, multiple config JSON files will be supported for even greater flexibility.